edgehog-device-manager/edgehog/backend/docs/pages/admin/deploying_with_kubernetes.md

 Values to be replaced

 - `BACKEND-HOST`: the host of the Edgehog backend (see the [Creating DNS entries](#creating-dns-entries) section).
-- `CHECK-ORIGIN-ALLOWED-ORIGINS`: a comma-separated list of allowed origins for websocket origin checks (for example `https://edgehog.example.com,https://ops.edgehog.example.com`).
+- `GQL-SUBSCRIPTIONS-ALLOWED-ORIGINS`: a comma-separated list of allowed origins for websocket origin checks (for example `https://edgehog.example.com,https://ops.edgehog.example.com`).
 If omitted, it falls back to the backend URL.
 - `DATABASE-HOSTNAME`: the hostname of the PostgreSQL database.
 - `MAX-UPLOAD-SIZE-BYTES`: the maximum dimension for uploads, particularly relevant for OTA updates.
   If omitted, it defaults to 4 Gigabytes.